A Dummies Guide to Investing in Ireland-Domiciled S&P 500 ETFs

 How Can I Purchase Ireland-Domiciled ETFs?

-Depending on your brokerage, the currency deducted will be based on your account and the fund itself (whether the fund is issued in SGD, USD or GBP).
+Depending on your brokerage, the currency deducted will be based on your account and the fund’s traded currency itself.

 You can read our Ultimate Guide To Investing In Singapore, where you can find articles like which brokerage to choose.
 Or if the S&P500 is not for you, you can also learn about the other investment options out there.